-I received my teaching degree from UNC Charlotte and I am currently in my 7th year of teaching.
-For five of those years I taught in a middle school setting for students with special needs.
-About a year ago I transitioned to the private teaching sector and assist students of varying ages and ability levels.
+I received my teaching degree from UNC Charlotte and I am currently in my 9th year of teaching.
+For five of those years, I taught in a middle school setting for students with special needs.
+I am licensed for K-12 special education.
+About 3 years ago I transitioned to the private teaching sector and assist students of varying ages and ability levels.
 I chose to become an educator because I enjoy seeing students succeed and watching them grow to be independent learners.

 What is your teaching philosophy?